 Investigate engaging the broader community in undertaking on-ground works such as revegetating areas to provide foraging habitat or movement corridors, and the protection and restoration of roosting sites such as cleaning rubbish out of caves.
+Note the need to manage privacy considerations and potential for increased disturbance to the bats.

-Implementation partners: DEWNR, DELWP, PV, FSA, CMAs, NRMs, Landcare groups, FNCG
+Implementation partners: DEW, DELWP, PV, FSA, CMAs, NRMs, Landcare groups, FNCG, CEGSA, VSA